coingate/woocommerce-plugin/readme.txt

 == Installation ==

-Requirements:

-* PHP 5.4 or greater
-* curl 7.37.1 or greater

 1. Install plugin.
 It can do it in three ways:
   * Install through [Wordpress Plugin Manager](https://codex.wordpress.org/Plugins_Add_New_Screen): Admin » Plugins » Add New » Enter "coingate woocommerce" in search » Click "Install Now"
   * [Upload ZIP](https://codex.wordpress.org/Plugins_Add_New_Screen#Upload_Tab): Admin » Plugins » Add New » Upload Plugin